BALLANKISURESH/WeatherForecast/README.md

 #### Installation

-Open the database file  and make a database and table in MySQL and open any IDE and direct the project and check the connection and now run it on localhost
+database with name 'weather' and a table with name 'credentials' in MySQL open any IDE and direct the project and check the connection and now run it on localhost